kteschneider/federal-election-2019/README.md

 ## About the Author

-This project is by Kate Schneider, an undergraduate political science student at the University of Toronto in Toronto, ON.
+This project is by Kate Schneider, an undergraduate political science student at the [University of Toronto](https://www.utoronto.ca) in Toronto, Ontario, Canada.
+It is being supervised by political science Professor Chris Cochrane.